ros2/ros2_documentation/source/The-ROS2-Project/Contributing/Developer-Guide.rst

 * For compiled code, the ABI is considered part of the public interface.
   Any change that requires recompiling dependent code is considered major (breaking).

-  * ABI breaking changegit@github.com:ros2/ros2_documentation.gits *can* be made in a minor version bump *before* a distribution release (getting added to the rolling release).
+  * ABI breaking changes *can* be made in a minor version bump *before* a distribution release (getting added to the rolling release).

 * We enforce API stability for core packages in Dashing and Eloquent even though their major version components are ``0``, despite `SemVer's specification <https://semver.org/#spec-item-4>`_ regarding initial development.